Real graduate

 Selection process

-Suitable applicants are shortlisted or placed on a wait list for an interview based on their GPA and personal statement, as well as statement of service and CV if applying on the basis of an degree and 3 years relevant work experience.
+Suitable applicants are shortlisted or placed on a wait list for an interview based on the responses in their personal statement.

 Interviewed applicants will receive notification on the outcome of their application two weeks after their interview.